What is Nakedly Examined Music?

 Who pays for NEM?

-We're happy to be able to provide all of these interviews and music free, but could definitely use your support, and periodically record extra conversation to release (along with more songs) as bonus content, so please go become a recurring supporter at patreon.com/nakedlyexaminedmusic.
+We're happy to be able to provide all of these interviews and music free, but could definitely use your support, and occasionally record extra conversation to release (along with more songs) as bonus content, so please go become a recurring supporter at patreon.com/nakedlyexaminedmusic, which offers an ad-free feed and my detailed episode notes for recent episodes.
+If you're already listening to NEM on Apple Music, you can just click the "subscribe" button to get access to ad-free versions for not only NEM but two of Mark's other podcasts: Pretty Much Pop and Philosophy vs. Improv.

 What's the relation to The Partially Examined Life?
 Is this a philosophy podcast?
-Why are the two podcasts on the same website?
+Why are the multiple podcasts on the same website?
+Why are NEM episodes in the PEL feed?

 Why doesn't the host shut up and let the guests talk?